cccr/led-matrix-zmq-server/README.md

 ### Control Messages

 Brightness and color temperature can be get/set through another simple REQ-REP loop.
+Transitions are animated if a duration is provided.

 See `led-matrix-zmq-control --help` for available options, or see [the source](src/control_main.cpp) to dig deeper.